wikimedia/mediawiki-extensions-MobileFrontend/README.md

 #### Git hooks

-Git hooks are provided in the dev-scripts directory to assist with adhering to JavaScript code standards, optimizing PNG files, etc. Running these hooks requires node.js, NPM, and grunt.
+Git hooks are provided by default to assist with adhering to JavaScript code standards, optimizing PNG files, etc. Running these hooks requires node.js, NPM, and grunt.

 Install like so:

-    make installhooks
+    npm install

 If you are not running Vagrant, be sure to set your `MEDIAWIKI_URL` env variable to your local index path, e.g.